Zelgadis87/rule-reactor/README.md

 But, most importantly you can set regular JavaScript break points in your rule conditions!
 If you have a complex condition, then break it into several functions while doing development.

+To assist in unit testing rules, RuleReactor keeps track of the maximum number of potential matches found for a rule as well as how many times it was test, activated, or fired.
+These statistics are printed to the console when the .run command completes if the trace level is set to 3.

 # Performance & Size

 Preliminary tests show performance close to that of Nools.
-However, the rule-reactor core is just 24K (11K minified) vs 577K (227K minified) for Nools.
+However, the rule-reactor core is just 41K (19K minified) vs 577K (227K minified) for Nools.
 At runtime, rule-reactor will also consume far less memory than nools for its pattern and join processing.

 # Building & Testing